-The sizable deduction on your paycheck marked “FICA” is the regular premium you pay for this insurance – and if you become disabled and unable to work, you have the right to file a claim, just as you would if you had an auto accident.
+The sizable deduction on your paycheck marked “FICA” is the regular premium you pay for this insurance, and if you become disabled and unable to work, you have the right to file a claim, just as you would if you had a car accident.

 Who Can File a SSDI Claim

-Anyone who experiences and can prove disability because of an injury or medical condition and is unable to engage in regular employment as a result may file a claim.
-Typically, this is due to a physical disability; however, in some cases, claimants with a psychological disability or mental illness may qualify under certain circumstances.
+Anyone who experiences a disability because of an injury or medical condition and is unable to engage in regular employment may file a claim.
+Typically, this is due to a physical disability.
+However, in some cases, claimants with a psychological disability or mental illness may qualify.

-The basic requirement is that the claimant is able to prove a disability that prevents him or her from engaging in productive employment.
+The first requirement is that the claimant has a disability that prevents him or her from engaging in productive employment.
 Additionally:

-Claimants (whether in Pensacola or nationwide) can apply online, by telephone or at a local Social Security Office in their community.
+Claimants can apply online, by telephone, or at a local Social Security Office in their community.
 You will be required to provide:

 What Specific Conditions Qualify for SSDI

 The Social Security Administration offers a manual listing specific medical issues that are covered.
-A number of these automatically qualify an applicant; other conditions are evaluated on a case-by-case basis (known as “equaling a disability listing”).
+A number of these conditions automatically qualify an applicant.
+Other conditions are evaluated on a case-by-case basis.

 The list of qualifying injuries and disorders include:

-How Long Does It Take to Process a Claim
+How Long Does It Take to Process a Social Security Claim

-According to the Social Security Administration, an initial application can take 3-4 months to process, whether in Pensacola, Florida, or another state.
-However, due to heavy caseloads, large number of backlogged pending applications and budget cutbacks, it can take as long as eight months for an application to be approved or denied.
+According to the Social Security Administration, an initial application can take 3-4 months to process.
+However, due to heavy caseloads, it can take as long as eight months for an application to be approved or denied.
 An appeal can take up to a year, depending on the length of time required to obtain medical evidence from attending physicians.

 An exception is made for military personnel who are disabled as the result of a service-related injury or other condition.
 The Social Security Administration offers an “expedited” application process for disabled veterans.

-Only about 36% of initial claims are approved – but most of those whose claims are denied fail to file an appeal.
-This must be done in person within 60 days of the denial notice, or the claimant will have to file an entirely new claim.
+Only about 36% of initial claims are approved.
+All others need to be appealed, which must be done within 60 days of the denial notice or the claimant will have to file an entirely new claim.

 In many cases, the information in a case file can be very technical and difficult for most people to fully understand.
-It is not uncommon for a case file to contain inaccurate information as well as errors on the part of the claims examiner or the medical consultant (for example, the severity of a claimant's condition and its effect on his/her ability to work may have been minimized, or all possible impairments were not considered).
+It is not uncommon for a case file to contain inaccurate information as well as errors on the part of the claims examiner or the medical consultant.
 In some cases, important information may be missing altogether.

-A lawyer is trained to note the smallest details of complex files, and understands the often complicated legal issues of Social Security law.
-A lawyer also understands how to effectively communicate with case examiners and others involved in the appeals process.
+Our social security lawyers are trained to note the smallest details of complex files, and to understand the often complicated legal issues of Social Security law.
+Our lawyers also understand how to effectively communicate with case examiners and others involved in the appeals process.
 In some cases, it may require going before a judge in a U.S. District Court in order to successfully appeal a decision.
-A lawyer can also advise you as to whether or not you are even eligible for SSDI.
+A lawyer also can advise you as to whether or not you are even eligible for SSDI.

-Attorneys at Levin Papantonio provide case evaluations free of charge – and if it is determined that you are not eligible to collect SSDI benefits, there is no fee.
-If we are successful on your behalf, federal law caps the lawyer's fee at 25% of the past amount recovered, not to exceed $6,000, in addition to any expenses incurred (such as copying and printing).
-This is true whether your case is national or limited to Pensacola.
+We provide case evaluations free of charge, and if it is determined that you are not eligible to collect SSDI benefits, you pay us absolutely nothing.
+If we are successful on your behalf, we charge a 25% fee on the past amount of money we recover for you, not to exceed $6,000 in attorneys fees.

 To contact us for a free confidential consult, you can call us at (850) 435-7000 (Pensacola) or (800) 277-1193 (toll free).
 You also can request a free private and confidential evaluation by clicking Free & Confidential Consult, and your inquiry will be immediately reviewed by one of our attorneys who handles your specific type case.